 The Voyage to Jamestown

 On December 20th 1606, 105 settlers set sail to the New World to establish a colony for the London Virginia company.
-The group included 35 gentleman, a minister, a doctor, 40 soldiers and a mixture of artisans and laborers.
+The group included 35 gentlemen, a minister, a doctor, 40 soldiers and a mixture of artisans and laborers.
 They arrived off the coast of Virginia in late April 1607.
 Captain Newport, who commanded the expeditions, was given instructions to find a site that was safe from Spanish attack, but gave access to the sea.
 Newport sailed up the James River.
 He found a site 50 miles up the river that was joined to the mainland by a small natural passageway, and thus defensible.
-He decided on that site and claimed it for James I. He called the new settlement "Jamestown"
+He decided on that site and claimed it for James I. He called the new settlement "Jamestown".